ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 - [Uncovering Mimikatz ‘msv’ and collecting credentials through PyKD](https://www.matteomalvica.com/blog/2020/01/20/mimikatz-lsass-dump-windg-pykd/)

 If you are interested in exploring this subject further or get stuck on your own implementations, I recommend checking them out.
 And of course, none of this would be possible without the incredible tool that is Mimikatz, and the reverse engineering and development that gentilkiwi continues to do on it.

+## Needles and Haystacks

+Previously, we used Frida's Interceptor to attach to the *LsaApLogonUserEx2()* function and intercept credentials as they were passed to it.
+Having access to debugging functionality makes this an easy thing to do, but Mimikatz doesn't have that luxury.
+It needs to directly scan the memory allocated to the Lsass process, and somehow identify exactly where those credentials are stored.
+Only then can it actually begin parsing and decrypting those structures in memory.